 Bloom Time: Late winter and spring

-Echeveria elegans is a stemless or short-stemmed, clump-forming succulent evergreen perennial, growing up to 4 inches (10 cm) tall and up to 20 inches (50 cm) wide, with tight rosettes of pale green-blue fleshy leaves, bearing up to 10 inches (25 cm) long slender pink stalks of pink flowers with yellow tips in late winter and spring.
+Echeveria elegans is a clump-forming succulent with stemless or short-stemmed rosettes of pale green-blue fleshy leaves.
+It grows up to 4 inches (10 cm) tall and up to 20 inches (50 cm) wide.
+The rosettes bear slender, pink, up to 10 inches (25 cm) long stalks of pink flowers with yellow tips that appear in late winter and spring.

 How to Grow and Care